remirobert/remirobert.github.io/_posts/2015-12-11-RxSwift-Parse-request.md

 <p class="lead">How to user <strong>Parse SDK</strong> with <strong>RxSwift</strong></p>

-I use **Parse** a lot for my personals projects, or even for hackathons, et some experimentations.
+I use **Parse** a lot for my personals projects, or even for hackathons, and some experimentations.
 So I know well the **iOS SDK**, than **Parse** provide us, and it's actually really awesome, and very simple to use 😮.
 I am currently trying, to write an extension of all SDK's method, and class, for **RxSwift**, and use *reactive programming* pattern with **Parse**.
 So here, just a very brief example of to make a very simple query throw **RxSwift**.